Document Type : Research Paper

 Methodology

 The number of the sample community was determined based on the available people.
 Based on available people, 17 regional, planning, and economic experts were selected as a sample community.
 The questionnaire was a tool for collecting information.
-Questionnaires were designed in two ways: the first questionnaire was used to measure the importance of variables in terms of attracting and establishing anchor tenants, clustering and mobilization of multi-scale resources and intelligence, and stabilization of leadership positions in the form of a matrix.
+Questionnaires were designed in two ways.
+The first questionnaire was used to measure the importance of variables in terms of attracting and establishing anchor tenants, clustering and mobilization of multi-scale resources and intelligence, and stabilization of leadership positions in the form of a matrix.
 The second questionnaire is designed to measure the influence of variables in a cross-sectional manner.

 Results and discussion

-Based on the results obtained in Table 1, in terms of effectiveness, the variables of industry chains (1.76) and the quality and quantity of infrastructure (1.14) had the greatest impact on the other investigated variables in terms of effectiveness.
-In this section, the lowest influence belongs to the variables of labor attraction power (0.22) and the level of legitimacy of local managers in decision-making and decision-making by national managers (0.3).
+Based on the results, in terms of effectiveness, the variables of industry chains (1.76) and the quality and quantity of infrastructure (1.14) had the most significant impact on the other investigated variables in terms of effectiveness.
+In this section, the variables with the lowest influence are labor attraction power (0.22) and the level of legitimacy of local managers in decision-making and decision-making by national managers (0.3).

-In the clustering and mobilization of multi-scale resources, the best performance is related to the variables of the presence of multinational and international companies in the region with a score of 1.46 and the density level of private and public companies along with the level of knowledge and technology transfer of global industry to the region with a score of 1.16.
+In the clustering and mobilization of multi-scale resources, the best performance is related to the variables of the presence of multinational and international companies in the region, with a score of 1.46, and the density level of private and public companies, along with the level of knowledge and technology transfer of global industry to the region, with a score of 1.16.
 The lowest effective performance is also related to the indicators of the level of friendship and unreceptiveness of local people (0.3) and the level of concentration of financial institutions (0.38).

-In the area of intelligence and stabilization of the leadership position in terms of effectiveness, the highest performance is for the variables of the existence of industry innovation support centers (0.84), the existence of regional and national innovation systems in the industry sector (0.78) and the degree of interdependence between existing companies and investors and regional stakeholders (0.78).
+In the area of intelligence and stabilization of the leadership position in terms of effectiveness, the highest performance is for the variables of the existence of industry innovation support centers (0.84), the existence of regional and national innovation systems in the industry sector (0.78), and the degree of interdependence between existing companies and investors and regional stakeholders (0.78).

 In terms of the sensitivity of the variables to other variables in the clustering and mobilization of multi-scale resources, the highest sensitivity is related to the presence of multinational and international companies in the region (1.65) and the presence and level of loyalty of foreign investors to the region (1.81).

-Based on the results obtained in the anchor tenant attraction section, the variables of industry chains with the amount (1.34) and the quality and quantity of infrastructure (2.73) had the highest importance compared to other investigated variables.
-In this section, the least importance belongs to the variables of labor attraction power (0.27) and the level of belief of the local government in the possibility of creating industries (0.29).
+Based on the results obtained in the anchor tenant attraction section, the variables of industry chain with the amount (1.34) and the quality and quantity of infrastructure (2.73) had the highest importance compared to other investigated variables.
+In this section, the variables with the least importance are labor attraction power (0.27) and the local government's level of belief in the possibility of creating industries (0.29).

-In the sector of clustering and mobilization of multi-scale resources in terms of effectiveness, the best performance is related to the variables of the existence of programs and policies for the formation of industry clusters with a score of 2.41 and the degree of financial connection of the region with the global financial market with a score of 2.22, and the lowest performance is effectiveness.
+In the sector of clustering and mobilization of multi-scale resources in terms of effectiveness, the best performance is related to the variables of the existence of programs and policies for the formation of industry clusters with a score of 2.41, and the degree of financial connection of the region with the global financial market with a score of 2.22, and the lowest performance is in effectiveness.
 It is also related to the indicators of the level of connection of existing local industries with global industries (0.3) and the level of connection of the local workforce with modern global knowledge (0.52).

-In terms of importance, in terms of intelligence and stabilization of the leadership position, the highest importance is for the variables of space and auxiliary infrastructure for the expansion and diversification of industry (2.33),
+In terms of importance, in terms of intelligence and stabilization of the leadership position, the highest importance is for the variables of space and auxiliary infrastructure for the expansion and diversification of industry (2.33), the existence of the regional and national innovation system in the industry sector, and the motivation of research and development capabilities in existing industries (1.89).

 Keywords